 Beyond managing the brand, the organisation can act to increase engagement with the brand.
 This occurs with both external and internal stakeholders.
 In this phase, the emphasis is placed on encouraging stakeholders to work with the brand, respond to it, use it, talk about it, feel a sense of community with it and even take up the opportunity to influence the organisation in some way, e.g. ‘Suggest a new drink flavour’, customer competitions, etc.

-The development of social media creates an opportunity for dramatically increasing engagement.
-The organisation may choose whether it will limit its social media involvement to responsive customer service (managing a Facebook page, Twitter and responding to customer service review sites) or to actively stimulating feedback and participation from customers.
-With either option, communications must be strongly aligned with the brand (e.g. friendly vs. cool, professional vs. casual, prompt vs. relaxed).
+The development of social media creates an opportunity to dramatically increase engagement.
+The organisation may choose whether to limit its social media involvement to responsive customer service (managing a Facebook page, Twitter, and responding to customer service review sites) or actively stimulate customer feedback and participation.
+With either option, communications must be strongly aligned with the brand (e.g., friendly vs. cool, professional vs. casual, prompt vs. relaxed).

-In the review of the Strategic Plan, consideration might be given to actively engaging customers, other stakeholders and employees with the brand, allowing them to participate in the evolution of the experience of the organisation’s products and services.
+When reviewing the Strategic Plan, consideration might be given to actively engaging customers, other stakeholders, and employees with the brand, allowing them to participate in the evolution of the organisation’s products and services experience.

 Various initiatives might be considered for inclusion in the Strategic Plan, or as part of business-as-usual operations.
 Strategic Plans might include: